maku77/claude-config/commands/commit.md

 ---

 ## Context

 - Current git status: !`git status`
 - Current git diff (including staged and unstaged changes): !`git diff HEAD`
 - Current branch: !`git branch --show-current`
 - Recent commit logs: !`git log --oneline -10`

 ## Your task

 Based on the above diff, generate a suitable git commit message following a conventional format (e.g., Conventional Commits), and execute a single git commit using that message.

-Don't include any co-authors or additional metadata in the commit message like the following:
+Do not include additional Co-Authors or metadata in the commit message like the following (behave as if `"includeCoAuthoredBy": false` is set):

 ```
 🤖 Generated with [Claude Code](https://claude.ai/code)

 Co-Authored-By: Claude <noreply@anthropic.com>
 ```

+## Additional instructions

+$ARGUMENTS